Democratic Values and Teachers Unions: Exploring some nuances

 Democratic value: Teachers are powerless heroes.

-Yes!
+Yes.
 Individual teachers in schools almost always have little to no power.
 Too many teachers in big blue cities can’t afford homes in the expensive areas where they work, there are no financial or other forms of reward for being effective at your job, there’s a lot of bureaucracy to accomplish basic things and broadly speaking, good work too often goes unrewarded.
 Maybe it's even punished.
 I’ve sat on my school’s School Site Council and parent bodies and have seen the lengths teachers have had to go to just to have up-to-date medical emergency bags in their classrooms.
 It's ludicrous.

 Fun fact: In San Francisco, teachers have to pay for their own substitutes when they get sick but have used up all their official sick days.

-Fun fact: Teachers are supposed to teach kids to read—it’s one of the primary expectations we have of elementary school and some middle and high school teachers—but rarely get any training on how to teach reading, either at teachers colleges or by their districts.
+Fun fact: Teachers are supposed to teach kids to read—it’s one of the primary expectations we have of elementary school and some middle and high school teachers—but rarely get any training on how to teach reading, either at teacher colleges or by their districts.

-Yes!
+Yes.
 Many teachers in big blue cities are doing their best in the classroom despite sclerotic, borderline/over-the-border incompetent central offices.
 The distrust is palpable, deep, and rooted in reasonable concerns that span decades.
 If you’re watching what’s unfolding in Chicago, there is no way to understand all the nuances without appreciating the years and years of grievances teachers have had with that particular central office.
 I interned in the superintendent’s office in Chicago for one day back in the late ‘90s, and those eight hours were enough to show me the level of graft in play (not unexpected in Chicago, but still depressing).
 A man was paid to sit in a dark room and watch me type at my desk through the open door and then sit and do nothing at a completely empty desk in that darkness–for a full day, minus a long lunch.
-I decided to take a different job.
+I decided to switch to a different job.

 Fun fact: In San Francisco, the central office often chooses curriculum for teachers, often with no opportunity for teachers to provide upfront input or even feedback once in use.

 Fun fact: Despite the relative importance of their work to the development of students, teacher and school staff salaries, in general, are often far lower than salaries for employees in the central office, including in San Francisco.
-To make matters worse, educators (and parents) also have little to no insight into what employees in the central office do and how they are accountable to teacher priorities, including student success; you can’t even find a San Francisco Unified School District org chart without a sunshine request or special connections, it turns out.
+To make matters worse, educators (and parents) also have little to no insight into what employees in the central office do and how they are accountable to teacher priorities, including student success.
+You can’t even find a San Francisco Unified School District org chart without a sunshine request or special connections, it turns out.

 And … Teachers unions are one of the most powerful political entities in the Democratic Party.
 They give more campaign money to Democratic candidates than any other entity, from the President of the United States down to individual school board members here in San Francisco.
 The California Teachers Association routinely outspends even big oil in Sacramento.
 At the national level, the National Education Association and other teacher unions have more than a seat at the White House and Congress; parents have gotten used to photos of Randi Weingarten getting cozy with the Bidens in the media.
 Here in San Francisco, teachers union money is also a routine part of the political diet.